 She is the author of a collaborative chapbook, (un)learning, with Andrea Beltran from Artifact Press (2016).
 Her essays have been published in numerous places including DIAGRAM, Mid-American Review, Guernica, River Teeth, and Bellingham Review among other publications.

 Her first book of nonfiction, Tracing the Desire Line, is coming out in 2019 from Split Lip Press.
-The book, as memoir-in-fragments, follows the narrator’s journey as a pirate radio DJ, writer, mother, and organic farmer exploring identity, sexuality, and feminine desire through opening her marriage with her husband.
-Along the way, the book detours into memory and meditations on various subjects that frame the narrator’s story including music, radio, place, home, rule-breaking, freedom, religion, belonging, forgiveness, divorce, love, and wildness.
+The book, as memoir-in-essays, follows the narrator’s journey as a pirate radio DJ, writer, mother, and organic farmer exploring identity, sexuality, and feminine desire through opening her marriage with her husband.
+Along the way, the book detours into memory and meditations on various subjects that frame the narrator’s story including home, freedom, religion, belonging, love, and wildness.